jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Backpage

 If you don't like politics, or you feel pressured to care because politics is suddenly everywhere, this book is for you.
 You don't need to "pick a side" in the Left versus Right war.
-Instead, you can bypass their feud and learn how to find people who are creating a better future for our kids, country, and planet.
+Instead, you can bypass their feud and learn how to join people, creating a better future for our kids, country, and planet.

-You know when a salesman pushes a lousy product, like a used car or expensive phone plan.
-The veteran salesman knows how to oversell the good parts and ignore the bad ones by using catchy words and false urgency.
+You know when a salesman pushes a lousy product, like a used car or an expensive phone plan.
+The veteran salesman knows how to oversell the good parts and ignore the bad ones using catchy words and false urgency.

 Today's heated politics is the same as salesmanship.

 That's because the Right and Left are sales departments of aging products.
 Everything from SUVs, corporate healthcare, and for-profit prisons on the Right.
 To the EVs, government healthcare, and university education on the Left.
 Each side oversells the good parts, plays down the bad, uses catchphrases like "liberty" and "justice" to appeal to their customers, and creates an urgency that it's "use my products, or else the other side will ruin society."

-Left and Right politics is only trying to close a sale.
-This book will empower you to not buy into it.
-Keep reading, and you'll learn a new kind of politics that uses modern tools today so we all have a better tomorrow.
+That's why Left and Right politics is so emotional; they are desperate to close a sale.
+This book will empower you to not buy into it all.
+Keep reading, and you'll learn a new kind of politics that uses AI, blockchain, and the internet so we all have a better tomorrow.

 ## Inner Flap